HIV and Opportunistic Infections, Coinfections, and Conditions

 - Take your HIV medicines every day to keep your HIV under control.

-- Eat a healthy diet that includes fresh fruits, fresh or frozen vegetables, whole grains, and low-fat dairy foods.
-Avoid processed foods high in salt, such as deli meats, soups, and chips.
+- Eat a healthy diet that includes fresh fruits, fresh or frozen vegetables, whole grains, and low-fat or fat-free dairy products.
+Cut back on foods high in salt and sugar.

 - Keep all of your medical appointments.
 During your visits, talk to your health care provider about your risk for kidney disease.